-Leading on from Friday’s post: The Husky Diet: Kibble Vs. Raw Food Vs. Home Cooked, today we’re going to take a closer look at kibble.
+Leading on from The Husky Diet: Kibble Vs. Raw Food Vs. Home Cooked, we’ll take a closer look at kibble.

-Kibble is creating by essentially baking or extruding food.
-The kibble is made using the same machines that make puffed breakfast cereals such as rice krispies.
-Raw dry and wet ingredients are mixed together to create a dough, which is then baked using boiling water, steam and high pressure.
-The dough is then forced through holes and cut in to kibble sized pieces with a knife.
-The bite sized chunks are then dried off to remove any remaining moisture.
-Finally the kibble is fortified with oils, vitamins and minerals.
+Kibble is created by essentially baking or extruding food.
+The kibble is made using machines that make puffed breakfast cereals such as rice krispies.
+Raw dry and wet ingredients are mixed to create a dough baked using boiling water, steam and high pressure.
+The dough is then forced through holes and cut into kibble-sized pieces with a knife.
+The bite-sized chunks are then dried off to remove any remaining moisture.
+Finally, the kibble is fortified with oils, vitamins and minerals.

-While the kibble diet is very convenient to feed, during the manufacturing process of the kibble, some of its nutritional quality can be lost.
-Cooking denatures proteins and collagen, can destroy important nutrients, and generally makes the food less digestible and less bio-available to animals.
+While the kibble diet is convenient to feed, some of its nutritional quality can be lost during manufacturing.
+Cooking denatures proteins and collagen, can destroy essential nutrients, and generally makes the food less digestible and bio-available to animals.

-The most common reason for people to feed a kibble based diet is for convenience and that they have a belief in the promise made by AAFCO (Association of American Feed Control Officials) that a food is nutritionally “complete” for your pet.
-The AAFCO approval is the “Golden Seal” of quality when it comes to pet foods.
-AAFCO standards and nutrient profiles were established through collaboration between scientific experts in the industry, in academia (such as universities), and in the regulatory commission (National Research Commission, or NRC).
+The most common reason for people to feed a kibble-based diet is for convenience, and they believe in the promise made by AAFCO (Association of American Feed Control Officials) that kibble is nutritionally “complete” for your dog.
+The AAFCO approval is the “Golden Seal” of quality concerning pet foods.
+AAFCO standards and nutrient profiles were established through collaboration between scientific experts in the industry, academia (such as universities), and the regulatory commission (National Research Commission, or NRC).

 To date, there are no scientific studies to verify the claims.